Partnership return form used to report entity-level results before those tax items move to partners through Schedule K-1.

 Form 1065 is the partnership return form used in the partnership tax-reporting workflow.
 In plain language, it is one of the core entity-return forms readers encounter when learning how Partnership Tax works in practice.
+It is the entity’s reporting document, not the owner’s own personal return.

 Form 1065 matters because it gives a concrete filing anchor to the partnership-tax concept.
 Without the form, partnership taxation can sound abstract.
 With the form, readers can see that entity-level reporting and owner-level consequences are connected by actual filing documents.

 It also matters because it helps explain why Schedule K-1 appears in partnership contexts.
+Readers often see the K-1 first and only later realize there is an entity return upstream of it.

 Form 1065 appears in the entity-level reporting side of Partnership Tax.
 The entity reports through this form, and the tax consequences later connect to owner-level reporting through documents such as Schedule K-1.
+In that sense, Form 1065 sits between the partnership’s internal records and the partners’ own tax returns.

 A partnership tracks its annual tax information and then prepares the entity-level return.
 That return path centers on Form 1065, while owners later use related reporting information for their own filings.
+The entity return and the owner reporting are connected, but they are not the same document and they do not play the same role.

 Form 1065 is not the same as Form 1120 or Form 1120-S. Those forms belong to different entity-return structures.